Meet the Governors

 Mr Steve Nemeth

-I have been a governor at Newburgh now for around 2 years.
-My son Alfie is currently in year 2 and later in the year will be looking forward his last year in lower school.
+I have been a governor at Newburgh now for around 3 years.
+My son Alfie is currently in year 4 and earlier this year made the move to upper school.
 It’s had been a real honour to be part of such a dedicated team of people working so hard to make sure that Newburgh is such a great place to be.
 I feel very privileged to be part of the vital decision-making that goes on behind the scenes.
 As a co-opted governor I am also pleased to offer my financial expertise to assist where I am able.
 I believe a child’s primary school years are really important.
 I have welcomed the opportunity to use my skills to provide both support and challenge for the benefit of our children’s education.

 Mrs Rebecca Poole

 I have been a governor for the past three years.
 I find the role interesting and challenging and am aware of the responsibility that the position holds.
 Being a member of staff (TA) I experience first-hand the impact of decisions made and how they affect children and staff.
 My daughter was a pupil at Newburgh so I appreciate the hopes, expectations, concerns and aspirations a parent has for their child in our care.
 I am responsible for Governor Training and oversee the Governors’ Corner in our newsletter which I hope you enjoy reading.